pukhral/create-your-own-adventure/english/swami-vivekananda/teachings-of-swami-vivekananda/quotes.md

 14. Where can we go to find God if we cannot see Him , In our own hearts and in every living being.

+15. Arise, Awake, And Stop Not Until The Goal Is Achieved.

+15. Take up one idea.
+Make that one idea your life - think of it, dream 	of it, live on that idea.
+Let the brain, muscles, nerves, evvery  		part of your body, be full of that idea alone.
+This is the way to 		success, and this is the way great spritual giants are produced.
+Others are mere talking machines.

 [Read More](http://www.awakeningindia.org/life/Teachings.aspx)